 Governments offer airlines aid as coronavirus drives deeper flight cuts

-Australia on Wednesday joined a growing list of countries offering financial aid to its ailing aviation sector as global airlines announced deeper capacity cuts due to plummeting demand and stricter border controls associated with the coronavirus.
+Australia and Taiwan joined a growing list of countries offering financial aid to their ailing aviation sectors as global airlines announced deeper capacity cuts due to plummeting demand and stricter border controls associated with the coronavirus.

 The airline industry's main global body, the International Air Transport Association (IATA), said the total government support needed worldwide could reach $200 billion.
 "At the risk of being alarmist, the airline industry is on the brink of collapse as governments are quarantining large portions of their populations and closing off borders to foreigners," Cowen analyst Helane Becker told clients.